jsiggy/cleancode/README.md

-# cleancode
+# Clean Code workshop project

-Clean code workshop starting files
+This is the starting set of files used in the clean code workshop